uber-asido/backend/README.md

 Install [.NET Core 2.1 RC-1](https://www.microsoft.com/net/download).

-Overwrite the configuration file by creating a new file at `src/Uber.Server.Gateway/AppSettings.User.json`.
+Overwrite project configuration by creating a new file at `src/Uber.Server.Gateway/AppSettings.User.json`.
 In the file you have to provide database connection strings:
 ```json
 {
     "ConnectionStrings": {